 Common tooling and workflow

-The first thing that teams accustomed to web development will notice is that working in React Native feels very familiar.
+The first thing that teams accustomed to web app development will notice is that working in React Native feels very familiar.
 The similarities are everywhere:

 NPM-based scripting with the typical